Symptoms of scabies

-The main symptoms of scabies are intense itching and a rash in areas of the body where mites have burrowed.
+The main symptoms of scabies are intense itching and a rash in areas of the body where the mites have burrowed.

 - the folds of skin between fingers and toes